 Grants are not normally given for conference attendance only.
 If you are applying for funding to present at a conference then please provide a rough budget and indicate other sources of funding being sought or received.
 In particular, you should state why the costs cannot be met from your university/employer or other source of funding, such as their Departmental travel budget or (in the case of an EPSRC-sponsored PhD student) the portion of the DTG grant that is intended for use for the incidental costs incurred in the training of doctoral students.

 If you wish to organise a conference on a theme that involves applied mathematics you may apply for a grant of up to £1,200.
 You should also indicate other sources of finance that you have obtained or sought elsewhere.
 Your conference need not be organised with the IMA but if you would like the IMA to administer your conference, please email firstname.lastname@example.org.

 Candidates should be mindful of the IMA statement on Women in Mathematics.
 We require that candidates undertake a proper consideration of gender balance when preparing applications for conference funding.

-- Applications must be made on the Small Grants Scheme application form.
-A completed payment form must be also supplied at the time of the application.
+- Applications must be made using the Small Grants Scheme online application form.

-- If the applicant is not a member of the Institute the name of a co-applicant who is a member must be given.
-All grades of membership other than e-Student are acceptable for grant applications.
+- Applicants must be a member of the Institute.
+All grades of membership other than eStudent are acceptable for grant applications.

 - A decision on the award of a grant will be usually given within two months of submission of an application.